fracz/youaremighty/README.md

 ## Want to add your language?

-Send me a Pull Request with a new language (create a language file based on the [existing ones](https://github.com/fracz/youaremighty/tree/master/public/texts)).
+Send me a Pull Request with the new language (create a language file based on the [existing ones](https://github.com/fracz/youaremighty/tree/master/public/texts)).

 ## URL creation rules